ECSDevs/SyncFile/README.md

 Users of previous versions of the program may need to change their strategies to adapt to these changes and to receive subsequent security and feature updates.

 ### Specific Changes
-- Removed all code from the original `MCSMTApi`
+- Removed all code from the original `SyncfileApi`
 - Created `__main__.py` and added documentation
 - Included GPL license declaration
 - Moved `client/main.py` to `client.py`